healthchecks/healthchecks/templates/docs/configuring_checks.md

 Good naming becomes especially important as you add more checks to the account.
 SITE_NAME will display check names in the web interface, in email reports, and in notifications.
+* **Slug**: URL-friendly identifier, used in [slug-based ping URLs](../http_api/#success-slug) (an alternative to the default UUID-based ping URLs).
+The slug should only contain the following characters: `a-z`, `0-9`, hyphens, underscores.
+If you don't plan to use slug-based ping URLs, you can leave the slug field empty.
 * **Tags**: a space-separated list of optional labels.
 Use tags to organize and group checks within a project.
 You can tag checks by the environment (`prod`, `staging`, `dev`, etc.) or by role (`www`, `db`, `worker`, etc.) or using